SkylineCommunications/dataminer-docs-connectors/connector/doc/Generic_Modbus_PLC.md

   - **IP port**: 502
   - **Bus address**: The bus address of the device.
 Range: *0* to *255*.

-### Configuration

-When using the connector for the first time, ensure that the configuration file is located in the Documents folder within DataMiner (e.g., **C:\Skyline DataMiner\Documents\Generic Modbus PLC**).
-Detailed instructions on the file format and required data can be found in the [Configuration File](#configuration-file) section.

 ### Configuration File

+This connector requires a configuration file.
+When you use the connector for the first time, ensure that this configuration file is located within the DataMiner Documents folder (e.g. `C:\Skyline DataMiner\Documents\Generic Modbus PLC`).
+Below, you can find detailed instructions on the file format and required data.

 The configuration file must include Excel sheets designated for the following registers:

-**DI** – Digital Input,
-**DO** – Digital Output,
-**AI** – Analog Input,
-**AO** – Analog Output,
+- **DI**: Digital Input
+- **DO**: Digital Output
+- **AI**: Analog Input
+- **AO**: Analog Output

 An additional sheet for alarms should be named **Alarms**.

 To complete the configuration file, refer to the device documentation, which defines the fields for the register values that need to be retrieved.

 Below is an example of how to fill in the file with dummy data:

 ![Overview](../images/Generic_Modbus_PLC_Configfile_Template.png)

-**Required Fields for Retrieving Registers:**
+**Required fields** for retrieving registers:

-- **Slave Address:** The address of the slave device.
+- **Slave Address**: The address of the slave device.
-- **Register Number:** The register number associated with the data to be retrieved.
+- **Register Number**: The register number associated with the data to be retrieved.
-- **Modicon Format:** For Analog Outputs, this field should be the value 40000 + Register Number.
+- **Modicon Format**: For analog outputs, this field should have the value 40000 + register number.
-- **Number of Registers to Read:** Specifies how many registers should be read for the given value.
+- **Number of Registers to Read**: Specifies how many registers should be read for the given value.

-**Optional Fields for Processing and Interpretation:**
-The remaining fields help with processing and provide better clarity for interpreting the retrieved information from the registers.
+**Optional fields** for processing and interpretation: The remaining fields help with processing and provide better clarity for interpreting the retrieved information from the registers.
 These fields are used for internal processing and are not mandatory for retrieving the registers.

-The **Template** with all the pages and fields that you can use for loading onto the element and retrieving data from the device after filling it out according to the device documentation can be found here: [Template](https://skylinebe.sharepoint.com/:x:/s/DeviceDocumentation/EYWnTbve1ghMjJyi5dEfRnYBvx2bFNPzB-qTDgKkhoeAtQ?e=XgGFRB).
+For Skyline employees, a template is available with all the pages and fields that can be used for loading onto the element and retrieving data from the device: [internal link](https://skylinebe.sharepoint.com/:x:/s/DeviceDocumentation/EYWnTbve1ghMjJyi5dEfRnYBvx2bFNPzB-qTDgKkhoeAtQ?e=XgGFRB).
+If you would like to use this template but do not have access to this link, please contact your Skyline Communications Technical Account Manager.

-## Usage
+## How to Use

 ### General

-On the General page, there is a **Polling Control** option where you can choose between:
+On the General page, there is a **Polling Control** option that allows you to determine how parameters are polled:

-- **Poll by Timer:** Polling occurs at set intervals.
+- **Poll by Timer**: Polling occurs at set intervals.
-- **Poll Continuous:** Registers are polled constantly, and values are continuously updated.
+- **Poll Continuous**: Registers are polled constantly, and values are continuously updated.

-Additionally, you have the option to show or hide pages for specific registers if they are not in use.
+This page also allows you to show or hide pages for specific registers if they are not in use.

 ### Import/Export

-On this page, you can **Import Excel** an Excel file to populate the tables, enabling the connector to start polling the connections effectively.
+On this page, you can use the **Import Excel** option to import an Excel file to populate the tables, enabling the connector to start polling the connections effectively.

 If not all files are displayed, you can use the **Refresh Files** button to update the file list.

-You can also **Export Excel** the tables from the element to an Excel file here.
+With the **Export Excel** option, you can also export the tables from the element to an Excel file.

 ### Analog Input